ramseylab/eqtlchiptest/docs/supp.md

 To accompany the manuscript _Identifying cell type-specific transcription factors by integrating ChIP-seq and eQTL data–application to monocyte gene regulation,_ by Mudra Choudhury and Stephen A. Ramsey.<sup>1</sup>

-(Submitted to the Journal of Bioinformatics and Computational Biology, August 2016)
+(Submitted to Gene Regulation and Systems Biology, 2016)

 **Table S1.
 TFs known to have regulatory functions in monocytes, based on a literature review**